sulu/sulu/UPGRADE.md

 ### Static protected $defaultName property of commands removed

-As deprecated in Symfony 6.1 the `$defaultName` of Sulu Commands where replaced with the new `Symfony\Component\Console\Attribute\AsCommand` annotation.
+As deprecated in Symfony 6.1 the `$defaultName` of Sulu Commands were replaced with the new `Symfony\Component\Console\Attribute\AsCommand` annotation.

 ### ListBuilder Doctrine Changes